We’re here to help

 More information about Certificates of Compliance.

 From the completion of your installation, after your HETAS Installer has notified your work through the HETAS Technical Hub, your certificate should have arrived within 2 weeks via Royal Mail.
-If you have not yet received this, please contact our support team at [email protected].
+If you have not yet received this, you have two months to get in touch with our support team and receive a replacement certificate.
+If over two months have passed you will have to pay a duplicate certificate fee.
+You can contact our support team at [email protected].

 More information about Certificates of Compliance.